BrainCircuitsBehaviorLab/village/docs/source/user_guide/GUI.md

 On this screen, saved data is displayed.
 The following tables are accessible:

-`EVENTS`: A system log that records entries and exits of animals as well as unsuccessful entry attempts.
+- `EVENTS`: A system log that records entries and exits of animals as well as unsuccessful entry attempts.
 Selecting an event and clicking on `VIDEO` provides access to the corresponding video.

-`SESSIONS SUMMARY`: A list of all training sessions.
+- `SESSIONS SUMMARY`: A list of all training sessions.
 Clicking on an item in the list allows access to the corresponding CSV file in either standard or raw format, as well as the session video and a user-configurable plot.

-`SUBJECTS`: A list of all subjects in the experiment, where the following details can be edited:
+- `SUBJECTS`: A list of all subjects in the experiment, where the following details can be edited:
-`name`: Name of the subject.
+    - `name`: Name of the subject.
-`tag`: RFID tag of the subject.
+    - `tag`: RFID tag of the subject.
-`basal_weight`: Baseline weight of the subject.
+    - `basal_weight`: Baseline weight of the subject.
-`active`: Status of the subject, which can be always active (ON), inactive (OFF), or active on specific days (Monday through Sunday).
-When inactive, the subject is not detected by the RFID reader and does not trigger Telegram alarms.
+    - `active`: Status of the subject, which can be always active (ON), inactive (OFF), or active on specific days (Monday through Sunday).
+When inactive, the subject is not detected by the RFID reader (and therefore cannot enter the behavioral box) and does not trigger Telegram alarms.
-`next_session_time`: Based on the refractory period, this is the time when the animal is allowed to re-enter the behavioral box.
+    - `next_session_time`: Based on the refractory period, this is the time when the animal is allowed to re-enter the behavioral box.
-`next_settings`: Settings for the next time the animal enters the behavioral box, including the name of the next assigned task and the corresponding variable values within the training protocol.
+    - `next_settings`: Settings for the next time the animal enters the behavioral box, including the name of the next assigned task and the corresponding variable values within the training protocol.

-`WATER_CALIBRATION`: Calibration values for water valves or pumps.
+- `WATER_CALIBRATION`: Calibration values for water valves or pumps.

-`SOUND_CALIBRATION`: Volume calibration values for the left and right speakers.
+- `SOUND_CALIBRATION`: Volume calibration values for the left and right speakers.

-`TEMPERATURES`: List of recorded temperature and humidity values.
+- `TEMPERATURES`: List of recorded temperature and humidity values.

-`SESSION`: The latest session, either currently in progress or the most recently completed.
+- `SESSION`: The latest session, either currently in progress or the most recently completed.
 Clicking on PLOT opens a user-configurable, real-time plot.

-A more detailed description of these tables, including how and where they are saved, can be found in the [Saved Data][SAVE] section.
+A more detailed description of these tables, including how and where they are saved, can be found in the [Saved Data][DATA] section.

 ### SETTINGS
 ![Main Training village screen](/_static/settings_screen.png)